IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo - Places.md

 	- External lift takes you up to the top floor balcony, or there are stairs inside
 - Sports betting, managed by Myla
 	- Kites need a registered name to be bet on, and are marked w a red ribbon.
 Being marked means stronger opponents are more likely to see you out (roll random encounter)
-- People: Myla, Krystin/Kingfisher, Mettlewise
+- People: Myla, Krystin/Kingfisher (dropping off/picking up stuff), Mettlewise
 - Clues
 	- [ ] Kingfisher passing Myla exams - Orin's copy of exam, among some others
 		- correspondence from K that they need to act fast in the wake of murder. delivered by one of the K automata
-	- [ ] Myla supplying Kingfisher spell components (powdered silver, bird bones)
+	- [ ] Myla supplying Eledeia spell components (powdered silver, bird bones)
+	- [ ] Myla helped Kingfisher arrange meeting w Masons
 	- [ ] Samples shipped by Kingswill - gave transponder/leaflet printer to Mettlewise
 #### Kareem's Beans
 - Coffeeshop / tavern / inn run by Kareem